There’s life in the old dog – the pitfalls of rentcharges

-A rentcharge is an interest in land dating back to the nineteenth and early twentieth century.
+A rentcharge is an interest in land dating back to the 19th and early 20th century.
 Freehold land would be sold for a capital sum lower than its full value, with the new owner paying annual sums, usually a few pounds – effectively to make up the shortfall over time – to the rentcharge holder.
 These sums would be secured by a rentcharge over the land.

 It is not uncommon these days for landowners to ignore rentcharges on the basis they appear historical and the sums are often insignificant, or because the identity of the rentcharge holder is not known.